sajagbe/personal-page/content/blog/logistic-regression.md

 where z is $\vec{w}.\vec{x} + b$.

-This means if z is high or simply +ve,  e^-z is very small and f(x) approaches 1 - and is approximated as 1.
+This means if z is high or simply +ve,  $e^{-z}$ is very small and f(x) approaches 1 - thus, it is approximated as 1.
 And for the erverse, it is approximately 0.
 This way all the data is transformed.

 when applied to a dataset, this will give a plot like [this](https://drive.google.com/file/d/12yoHcTFsAtLODU9HnIxwkpn_gNhQy1qv/view).